bossiernesto/PyMetaBuilder/README.txt

     class KiteBuilder(MetaBuilder.MetaBuilder):
         pass

+.. note:: from version 0.2.1 onwards you can define the class model with the method modelByName.
+For ex. calling modelByName('Kite') instead of model(Kite)

 After that just initiate the superclass and start defining the properties you want KiteBuilder to have, for eg.